Diversity in swimming: Palmer v. Thompson

-Instances of Violence
+Major incidents and turning points

-Highland Park Pool (Pittsburg, PA)
+Highland Park Pool (Pittsburgh, PA)

-On opening day of the pool park in 1931, that included two gender integrated pools, a sun deck, and a sandy beach area that overall could hold 10,000 people, prospective Black swimmers were asked to present a “health certificate” indicating the individual was disease free, while white swimmers entered without problem.
+On opening day of the pool park in 1931, that included two gender integrated pools, a sun deck, and a sandy beach area that overall could hold 10,000 people, prospective Black swimmers were asked to present a "health certificate" indicating the individual was disease free, while white swimmers entered without problem.
 When some Black swimmers were finally able to get into the park area, violence ensued: a group of Black swimmers who endured verbal intimidation to enter the pool were pelted by rocks, dunked, and punched by white swimmers, while police stationed on deck did nothing except charge the Black swimmers with inciting a riot.
-In 1935, a Girl Scout troop composed of Black youth organized a day to go to Highland Park Pool with the assistance of the mayor of Pittsburg.
+In 1935, a Girl Scout troop composed of Black youth organized a day to go to Highland Park Pool with the assistance of the mayor of Pittsburgh.
 The girls were dunked and splashed by a mob of white youth as stationed police officers turned a blind eye.

-Paulson Pool (Pittsburg, PA)
+Paulson Pool (Pittsburgh, PA)

-In July 1935, at the gender-segregated Paulson Pool, nine year old Frank Reynolds was punched and kicked in the dressing room by a gang of white kids then later held underwater by the same group.
-When Reynolds’ mother filed a police report, inspector Kellie of the local police station, scolded her saying “Why can’t you people use the Washington Boulevard pool (the pool designated for Black swimmers also known as the “Jim Crow Pool”) … I don’t approve of colored and white people swimming together”.
+In July 1935, at the gender-segregated Paulson Pool, nine-year-old Frank Reynolds was punched and kicked in the dressing room by a gang of white kids then later held underwater by the same group.
+When Reynolds’ mother filed a police report, inspector Kellie of the local police station, scolded her saying "Why can’t you people use the Washington Boulevard pool (the pool designated for Black swimmers also known as the "Jim Crow Pool") ...
+I don't approve of colored and white people swimming together".

 Fairgrounds Pool Park (St. Louis, MO)

-The Fairgrounds Pool Park, originally built in 1919, reopened on June 21, 1949 for the first day of racially integrated swimming.
+The Fairgrounds Pool Park, originally built in 1919, reopened on June 21, 1949, for the first day of racially integrated swimming.
 Black swimmers lined up to enter the pool while being berated by loud boos from white youth outside of the fence surrounding the area.
 Inside the pool park, a Black man and white youth were stabbed and ten plus others were injured during the ongoing violence that took place over the course of the entire day.
 Some intimidated Black swimmers who retreated from the pool were followed and beaten up in a nearby street, while those that stayed faced attacks by whites in the pool.

-When the pool closed to youths at 5pm, a white mob that had been growing the entire day roamed the park with bats and clubs attacking every Black person in sight.
+When the pool closed to youths at 5 pm, a white mob that had been growing the entire day roamed the park with bats and clubs attacking every Black person in sight.
 This event became known as the Fairground Park riot: an event of such violence that the city of St. Louis resorted to segregation to maintain the peace.

 The NAACP fought the decision to re-segregate the pool and filed a lawsuit that eventually ended segregation at Fairgrounds pool park the very next summer.
 That summer, the number of swimmers plummeted from 313,000 to 10,000 swimmers and just six years later in 1956 the pool was closed completely.